twschan/CI_MS1_Tessa_Chan/TESTING.md

 2. Go to contact page from the nav bar.
 [Screenshot show user story](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/testing/user-2.2.png)

+Expected result:
+1. To find working social media links that direct users to and external social media link
+2. To find contact details and forms on contact page

+Actual result: Both works as expected

+---
 *3. As a First Time Visitor, I want to be able to find the website is easily accessible and stand out from other designers.*

 Feature: